 - For men, drinking more than four standard drinks in one day or more than 14 drinks per week

 - For women, drinking more than three drinks per day or more than seven drinks per week

 Binge drinking is defined by the NIAAA as a pattern of drinking that brings the blood alcohol concentration (BAC) to 0.08 or higher.
-This usually happens when a male adult consumes more than five drinks in two hours and when adult females consume four or more drinks in that same two-hour period.
+This usually happens when a male adult consumes more than five drinks in two hours and when adult females consume four or more drinks in that same two-hour period of time.

 However, it’s important to note that the Substance Abuse and Mental Health Services Administration (SAMHSA) defines binge drinking somewhat differently.
 SAMHSA defines binge drinking as five or more alcoholic drinks consumed by a male, four by a female on one occasion in the past month.

 According to the 2019 NSDUH, 25.8% of all adults in the United States reported binge drinking in the last month.

 High-intensity drinking is a new term that has been used to help further define problemed drinking.
 High-intensity drinking is defined by the NIAAA as consuming alcohol at two times the gender-specific amounts associated with binge drinking.
 In other words, high-intensity drinking is when males consume ten or more drinks within a two-hour period or on one occasion.
 For females, it is defined as consuming eight or more drinks in those same time periods.

 This emerging trend of high-intensity drinking is a reason for concern.
 The National Institute on Alcohol Abuse and Alcoholism report that compared to moderate drinkers, high-intensity drinkers were seen in emergency departments for alcohol-related issues 70 times more.